microsoft/Recognizers-Text/Python/README.md

 The Recognizers aim to bridge people's spoken language and machine's programming languages.
 As such, Recognizers were designed to facilitate growing the number of supported _cultures_ (i.e. spoken languages) and _platforms_ (i.e. programming languages.)

 With this goal in mind, they are designed to disjoint the specific culture's logic from the recognizer's core implementation.
-A shared set of tools are available at the heart of a *cross-culture & cross-platform* approach that will help extending the number and range of the recognizers.
+A shared set of tools are available at the heart of a *cross-culture & cross-platform* approach that will help with extending the number and range of the recognizers.

 To achieve this, the recognizers contains the following folders: